cosmos/sdk-tutorials/feegrant/index.md

 ## Send Tokens

-First, let's check the balances of Alice, Bob and Carol, so that you can later confirm if your transaction was successful:
+First, let's check the balances of Alice, Bob, and Carol.
+Verifying the initial balance provides a baseline so that you can later confirm if your transaction was successful:

 ```bash
 simd q bank balances $ALICE_KEY